relax/relax/README.md

 ### Dependencies

 Relax uses [sharp](https://github.com/lovell/sharp) to resize images.
-If you're using OS X, you'll need to install its libvips dependency via `brew install homebrew/science/vips`.
+If you're using OS X and have libvips installed globally, e.g. via brew, it may cause problems with sharp's compilation.
+You may need to uninstall via `brew remove libvips`.
+See https://github.com/lovell/sharp/issues/602 for more information.
-Full installation instructions are available [here](http://sharp.dimens.io/en/stable/install/).

 You'll also need [`yarn`](https://yarnpkg.com) and [MongoDB](https://www.mongodb.org/).